 Industrial agriculture is one of the biggest contributors of carbon emissions.
 The Intergovernmental Panel on Climate Change estimates that agriculture and associated land use changes are responsible for 24% of global greenhouse gas (GHG) emissions – greater than emissions from industry and greater than the combined emissions of transportations and buildings.

-The Healthy Food in Health Care program educates healthcare professionals on the health impacts of climate change on our food systems and leverages the purchasing power of hospitals to support a more sustainable food system.
+The Healthy Food in Health Care program educates healthcare professionals on the health impacts of climate change including the contribution of our food choices and our broader agricultural system.
+We leverage the purchasing power and advocacy potential our national network of hospitals to develop a more sustainable food system.
 Key strategies include:

 Less Meat, Less Emissions

-Reducing the amount of meat and cheese that is served is one of the most powerful measures foodservice departments can take to reduce climate impact.
+Reducing the amount of meat that is served is one of the most powerful measures foodservice departments can take to reduce climate impact.
 Livestock production contributes 18% of the world’s GHG emissions.
-Beef and cheese have the highest climate impact of all foods because cows consume more feed, and their digestive system produces more methane than other livestock.
 Eliminating meat for one day per week, for example, could reduce emissions by an estimated 1.0 gigatons (Gt) to 1.3 Gt. per year, the equivalent to taking 273 million cars off the road.
+When choosing better options to replace these animal proteins it is important to refer to the growing body of research outlining the health and environmental impacts of available replacements.

 Wasted Food is Wasted Greenhouse Gas Savings